lostandfound.io

 While strolling along the Juneau waterfront near the Alaska State Capitol steps this morning around 11:20 am, I spotted a handful of pins lying on the concrete near a bench.
 I picked them up, thinking the owner might have dropped them during the busy tourist rush.
 The pins are bright enamel with various shapes—an orca, a totem pole, and a tiny bear—clearly someone’s collection.
 I don’t know who they belong to, but they seemed meaningful.
 If the owner sees this, I can arrange a meetup at a convenient spot; I’m glad to help reunite these keepsakes.

-Alaska State Capitol steps, Juneau waterfront 22 days ago
+Alaska State Capitol steps, Juneau waterfront about 2 months ago

 found P